WICG/portals/README.md

 - Similarly, portaled `Window` objects are not accessible via accessors like `window.iframeName` or `window[0]`, and they cannot access related `Window` objects via `top` or `parent` (or `opener`).

-- Navigations within a pre-activation portal do not affect session history.
+- Navigations and history APIs within a pre-activation portal do not affect session history (see [above](#session-history-navigation-and-bfcache)).
 In contrast, navigating an iframe creates a new session history entry, and affects the resulting back button behavior.

 - Portals cannot be made to navigate from the outside in the way iframes (or popups) can, via `window.open(url, iframeName)`.